Leighzer/BitFlip/README.md

 Bool - single binary digit passed as a parameter to an instruction.

-Arg - binary number passed as a parameter to  an instructions.
+Arg - binary number passed as a parameter to an instruction.

 Label - named program locations that may be jumped to from anywhere in the program.